 Now again, look for shapes, forms and their interrelations in your image; notice how the shapes change and move.
 Observe your proportions, and identify the negative spaces.
 It might seem tough in the beginning but you’ll grow as you’ll progress.

-You can also join online drawing classes where you can learn drawing with the help of such interesting and engaging drawing exercises.
+You can also join our online art classes where you can learn how to draw with the help of such interesting and engaging drawing exercises.
 Enrol with Pencil Perceptions to get such exercises and make yourself a better artist with master trainers and mentors.